primusen/tetris_c/README.md

 # Tetris in C
 This is a CLI Tetris clone made in C for Linux.
+Completed in ~30 hours.

 This was made for educational purposes in an attempt to familiarise myself with C.